sc00bid00/inception/README.md

 make down
 ```

+`make dozer` if you need to really start form scratch again.

 Despite not being sure on functionality, a develop branch contains lots of interesting stuff for debugging, included some bash scripts that have spared me hours of painful tipping on the keyboard, or at least they should have.

 ## Acknowledgement and credits